Ranjitdebnath/House_price_prediction/README.md

 # Technologies used:
 1.Python as language
 2.Numpy and Pandas for data cleaning
+3.Matplotlib and seaborn for data visualization
+4.Sklearn for model building
+5.Jupyter notebook as IDE